Abandoned child syndrome: Signs and symptoms

 Symptoms may be physical or mental, and may extend into adulthood and perhaps throughout a person's life.
 These symptoms can show themselves differently in childhood and in adulthood.

 Adults that have experienced abandonment often display negative behaviors in current relationships.
-Among these symptoms include issues with intimacy, relationship sabotage, insecurity, codependency, being a "people pleaser", etc.
+Among these symptoms include issues with intimacy, relationship sabotage, insecurity, codependency, being a "people pleaser", etc. This can cause the attachment style of the adult to change as they get older, such as an anxious attachment style.
+This can cause these adults to constantly worry that their friends or partners are going to constantly leave them, always trying to please others, giving too much into romantic relationships, not understanding boundaries, constantly looking for signs of uneasiness in others, staying in a toxic relationship because of fear of loneliness, and many more.

 In children, transient separation anxiety is a normal part of their development and is usually experienced between 10 and 18 months, however it will not develop when the child experiences abandonment from birth, there being no connection to become separated from, or anxious about.
 It is common to end around the age of 3, but can be concerning when the symptoms of separation anxiety occur for an extended period of time.
 This can lead children to manifest symptoms such as a worry of being abandoned, feeling anxious when dropped off at a daycare, school, or family member's house, clinginess, or even being ill but not showing the physical attributes of being ill.
 Children who have experienced the loss of a caregiver or parent may also experience more drastic symptoms in their life such as an addiction to drugs or harmful substances, eating disorders, and self-harmful thoughts and actions.
 Adopted children may display unique symptoms of abandonment such as aggression, withdrawal, depression, sleeping troubles, etc.